cor1nthian/videocreator/README.md

 # videocreator
-Script creates MP4 files from MP3 files amd an image
+Script creates MP4 files from MP3 files and an image

 Script uses exe tools fffmpeg / ffprobe, read more on this in script comments